David Cross: Stand-up

-At age 17, Cross began performing stand-up comedy.
+Cross began performing stand-up comedy around the age of 17.
 The day after he graduated from Northside High School in Atlanta, Cross relocated to New York City.
 Lacking a plan, he drifted, working briefly for a lawn care company on Long Island.
 Later, he enrolled at Emerson College in Boston.
 He would drop out after a semester, but during his time there, Cross joined This is Pathetic, a college sketch group, where he met John Ennis.
-Aspiring towards an acting career, the two took a road trip to Los Angeles in the summer of 1985, although this did not significantly further their acting careers.
+Aspiring toward an acting career, the two took a road trip to Los Angeles in the summer of 1985, although this did not significantly further their acting careers.
 In Boston, Cross began to perform stand-up more regularly.
 From the mid-1980s to the early 1990s, Boston had a booming comedy scene, although Cross did not fit the types of acts being booked most of the time.
 He recalls that it was "a loud, dumb, pandering, racist, homophobic-type scene".

 In 1990, a new comedy scene began to emerge at the comedy club chain Catch a Rising Star.
 Alongside Janeane Garofalo, Louis C.K., and other comics, Cross appeared regularly several nights a week.
 Cross formed the sketch comedy group "Cross Comedy" with 12 other performers, and they put on a new show every week.
 They were known for playing tricks on the audience, such as introducing fake comics or planting fake hecklers.
 Cross became increasingly focused on his comedy work.

 Cross later performed at the alternative comedy club Un-Cabaret in Los Angeles, where radio artist Joe Frank heard him, and hired him to appear in Frank's 1994 radio programs, "A Hearing" and "The Last Run" (in 1997 combined to become "The OJ Chronicles"), where Cross appears as OJ's valet.
 Cross also starred in the Joe Frank program "Jam", produced in 1999, and worked with Frank on radio shows for KCRW's Unfictional: "A Conversation" (2013) and "Downfall" (2015).